Let’s Talk Kids & Good Touch Bad Touch…

 “My kids and I practice what they should say (‘No, I don’t like that.
 STOP!’) and do (tell me or a trusted adult) if they are ever asked to show or are touched in their private areas.”
 Krissy from B-Inspired Mama

 When I asked this question of my many “From the Mouths of Moms” mama friends, you could almost hear crickets chirping.
 Maybe a testament to how uncomfortable and difficult yet important a subject it is?
 So I had to include a few extra of my own ideas.
-Hope it helps!
+I sincerely hope these thoughts – along with the wonderful ones shared by my fellow moms – help to make this a more comfortable conversation which ultimately leads to less children being sexually abused.

 Have you broached the difficult subject of “Good Touch Bad Touch” with your kids yet?
-How did you or do you plan on doing it?
-I’d love to hear your thoughts in the comments below!
+How did you or do you plan to teach them about appropriate or inappropriate touch?
+Join the conversation in the comments below!

 More Parenting Tips from B-Inspired Mama: